 How to Deal with Heat-Activated Sensitivity

 - Avoid exposing your skin to high temperatures whenever possible.
-This includes avoiding hot water, intensive exercise like hot yoga and even eating spicy foods.
+This includes avoiding hot water, intense exercise (like hot yoga), and even eating spicy foods.

-- Look for products with calming, soothing ingredients like red marine algae, licorice extract or sea whip (all found in our Redness Care Firming Serum).
-Other ingredients to look for include allantoin, green tea, and oat kernel extract.
+- Look for products with soothing ingredients.
+Soothing ingredients include red marine algae, licorice extract, and sea whip (all found in the Redness Care Firming Serum).

-- Cool the skin down manually.
-Use an ice compress or try putting your products in the fridge so they are cooling to the skin when applied.
+- Manually cool your skin.
+Use an ice compress or try placing your products in the fridge before application, so they are cooling to the skin.

 4. Dry/Dehydrated Sensitivity

 The underlying cause of almost any dry/dehydrated sensitivity is a fragile or disrupted moisture barrier.
-When the skin’s moisture barrier is compromised, it causes microscopic cracks to open up.
-These allow moisture to escape from the skin and irritants to penetrate more easily.
-This can sometimes lead to skin burning or stinging, which is an inflammatory reaction to something that has been applied topically to skin with a disrupted moisture barrier.
+When the skin’s moisture barrier is compromised, it causes microscopic cracks to appear.
+These cracks allow moisture to escape and irritants to penetrate the skin.
+This can sometimes lead to a burning or stinging sensation, which is an inflammatory reaction to something that has been applied topically to the skin.